YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/README.md

 ## Discussion

-Defining the type for arithmetic expresssions in OCanren is an interestng task.
-Insights on OCanren's type system and syntactic transformation was also gained when writing the `Inj` module for injection primitives.
+Appreciation of OCanren's type system and syntactic transformation was experienced when defining the type for arithmetic expresssions and when writing the `Inj` module for injection primitives.
 Commutativity of arithmetic relations is a consideration.
 For example if `GCD(a,b,c)` holds, which  means that `c` is the GCD of `a` and `b`, then `GCD(b,a,c)` also holds.
 I found it conceptually helpful to distinguish